yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 * axios 0.21.0

 ## Features

 * Option to practice with the flashcards before taking the quiz
 * Immediate feedback on the answer choice for each question
-* Quiz Progress tracking
+* Quiz progress tracking
-* View quiz result after completing the quiz
+* View quiz result after completing the test
 * Option to repeat quiz
-* Option to Search specific jobs using the job search form
+* Option to find developer jobs through the Github job listing

 ## Backend

-* Create a new Rails app with PostgeSQL database and limit this Rails app to have only API:
+First, create a new Rails app with PostgeSQL database and limit this Rails app to have only API:

 ```ruby
 rails new quiz-game-api --database=postgresql --api
 ```

-* Next, create a model called Test with name attribute:
+Next, create a model called Test with name attribute:

 ```ruby
 rails g model Test name

 ```

-* Then create a model called Question with question, answer, and test_id attribute:
+Then create a model called Question with question, answer, and test_id attribute:

 ```ruby
 rails g model Question question answer test_id:integer